AL0PFX1.htm

 No room for intrinsic value.

-As a consequence, Life forms in this view cannot have any contents or meaning, they are to be semantically 'empty '.
+As a consequence, Life forms in this view cannot have any contents or meaning, they are to be semantically 'empty'.
 They could only have instrumental value, or market value, as objects for consumption or commerce, exploitation or production - which is entirely extrinsic, completely dependent of external appraisal, and thus fluctuating with supply and demand.

-literally offers the essantials: ie the means and the instruments that are the first, the most urgent and at least necessary.
+For the many complex challenges that psychology is faced with, and the major structural deficiencies that the field still exhibits, literally offers the essantials: ie the means and the instruments that are the first, the most urgent and at least necessary.
 For each of the above mentioned dimensions of judgment formation, the model includes clear guidelines and criteria.
 These are set out in systematic reviews, guides and checklists.
 With these, a drastic improvement of judgment and information processing by psychologists can be achieved.

 • (10) Education.